 Create a new Home screen.
-While arranging apps, drag an app to the right edge of the rightmost Home screen.
-The dots above the Dock show which of your Home screens you're viewing.
+While arranging apps, drag an app to the right edge of the last Home screen.
+The dots above the Dock show how many Home screens you have, and which one you're viewing.

-When iPad is connected to your computer, you can customize the Home screen using iTunes.
-In iTunes, select iPad, then click Apps.
+You can also customize the Home screen using iTunes when iPod touch is connected to your computer.
+In iTunes, select iPod touch, then click Apps.